 It might be more efficient to only repaint those components that have changed.
 To do this, whenever the model is updated, the view would be given more information about what was changed, e.g., the view might have methods named pointsWereChanged and colorWasChanged, and then calls repaint only for those components that need to be updated.
 [Note: your code should not call paintComponent or paint directly, but should call repaint so that the GUI thread will operate correctly.
 See Section 15.2.]

-A simple example to allow one user to play Pong is contained in the pong package.
+A simple example to allow one user to play Pong is contained in pong.zip (javadoc documentation).
 The model is in PongModel, the view is in PongView and PongPanel, and the controller is the rest of the code (except the main method).
 This example also has package declarations and a menu.
 This program also has a popup menu (accessible via a right click) and keyboard shortcuts (f, p, and e) for the same menu items.
 It also keeps track of the size of the window.
-Possibly all of the controller code could have been put into a single class, but that would be a clear violation of the Single Responsibility Principle.
+Possibly all of the controller code could have been put into a single class, but that would be a dubious improvement.